wtsi-ssg/wr/docs/basics/add.rst

 .. note::
     By default, wr will assume 1GB memory, 1hr, 0GB disk and 1CPU per command.

+However, it will typically be the case that you don't really know how much resources your commands will use, so you can start off with a rough guess.

-The manager learns how much memory, disk and time commands in the same ``--req_grp`` actually used in the past, and will use its own learnt values unless you set an override.
+The manager will then learn how much memory, disk and time commands in the same ``--req_grp`` actually used in the past, and will use its own learnt values unless you set an override.
 For this learning to work well, you should have reason to believe that all the commands you add with the same req_grp will have